Zoxc/crusader/README.md

 and Android are available on the [Releases](https://github.com/Zoxc/crusader/releases) page.
 The GUI is not prebuilt for Linux and must be built from source.
-See the [COMMANDLINE.md](COMMANDLINE.md) page for running Crusader from the command-line or to build it from source.

 A **Docker container** for running the server may be found on [dockerhub](https://hub.docker.com/r/zoxc/crusader).

+**Command line/Build from source** See the [CLI.md](CLI.md) page for running Crusader from the command-line or to build it from source.

 **Status:** The latest Crusader release version is shown above.
   The [pre-built binaries](https://github.com/Zoxc/crusader/releases)